Welcome to my Review: What is Shopify Website Builder

 Having a blog will help you get involved with your customer community and get feedback as well as ideas for the future.
 This in turn will help your online store grow.

 Those who want to build a website with a few products on the side and want a powerful platform, then Shopify is as good as it gets.

 You can build pretty much any kind of online store with Shopify, it is that easy.
-But, Shopify is really for those who are, or aspiring to be, big sellers moreover the hobbiest.
+But, Shopify is really for those who are or aspire to be, big sellers moreover the hobbyist.

 How much does Shopify cost?

-Shopify also have themes and apps at an added cost and charge you a transaction fee should you not opt to use its own payment gateway.
+Shopify also has themes and apps at an added cost and charge you a transaction fee should you not opt to use its own payment gateway.

 A Plan to Suit: